bsail/xmodem/README.md

 repo sync
 ```

-Build Application and All Dependencies
+Build Application - build all dependencies
 -----------------
 ```bash
 ant all_app
 ```

-Build Library - HLOS and All Dependencies
+Build Library - for HLOS targets - build all dependencies
 ------------------
 ```bash
 ant all_lib